 Another area of focus for the group lies in identifying the molecular targets of antibiotics.
 The penicillin group of antibiotics, for example, work by targeting bacterial cell walls; another antibiotic, azithromycin, works by stopping the bacterial cell from making proteins.

-“An antibiotic doesn’t just magically kill something, it has to interact with a target,” explains Professor Wilkinson.
+Explains Professor Wilkinson.
 “That can be anything, an enzyme, a receptor – something that is essential for the organism to survive.
 If you disrupt that then it dies or stops growing.
 Highlighting new targets is potentially just as valuable as finding new antibiotics in the fight against antimicrobial resistance.
 By understanding how natural products work we can start to design new molecules for those targets.”

 The backdrop to this is a global crisis caused by antimicrobial resistance (AMR), the emergence of so-called superbugs that are resistant to antibiotics.